 Learn more on our Learning Communities page.

-Service Learning is an educational initiative in which students complete a project in the community that directly relates to the objectives of a course and meets the needs of the community-based organization.
+Community-Based Learning is an educational initiative in which students complete a project in the community that directly relates to the objectives of a course and meets the needs of the community-based organization.

-Learn more on our Service Learning page.
+Learn more on our Community-Based Learning page.

 HCC's Experiential Learning program provides our students with the opportunity to test drive real-world careers in their field of study through academic internships.